capital-G/supercollider-wiki/Installing-SuperCollider-from-source-on-Ubuntu.md

 Please note that these UGens are, on average, less stable and well-maintained than the core collection included with SuperCollider.
 Use at your own risk!

 **Note:** Extensions for the SuperCollider programming language are different.
-They are collected within the Quarks packaging system.
+They are collected within the **Quarks** packaging system included in SuperCollider.

 ### Information you need
 #### Where to install the plugins